arinashkanova/House-Prices/README.md

 As basemodel was using [SGDRegressor](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.SGDRegressor.html) (Stochastic Gradient Descent).
 There was no goal to achieve highest score, so model is quite simple and score - 0.15563.
 ## [Model](/house_price_model.ipynb)
 As main model was using [LightGBMRegressor](https://lightgbm.readthedocs.io/en/latest).
-Than i took feature_importances from learning LightGBM and used this features for learning [CatBoostRegressor](https://catboost.ai/docs/concepts/python-reference_catboostregressor.html).
+Than i took feature_importances from training LightGBM and used this features for training [CatBoostRegressor](https://catboost.ai/docs/concepts/python-reference_catboostregressor.html).
 I used GridSearchCV for selection of parameters.
 # My Score
 Place **661/4730** Score 0.12431 [(TOP 14%)](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/leaderboard#score).